Posts

 Image

 New research finds out how hard ferrets will work to access different types of enrichment.
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Providing environmental enrichment is an important part of good animal welfare.
+By Zazie Todd, PhD Providing environmental enrichment is an important part of good animal welfare.
 For example, cats whose owners play with them regularly have fewer behaviour problems.
 We know a lot about enrichment for cats .
 What about ferrets?
 Earlier research has shown that more play behaviours are reported when there are more enrichment items .
 But although ferrets are a popular pet, we know little about their personal preferences.
-A new study by Marsinah Reijgwart ( Utrecht University ) et al has important tips for ferret owners.
+A new study by Marsinah Reijgwart (Utrecht University) et al has important tips for ferret owners.
 Of course, you can’t just say, “Ferret, what would you like?”
 One way of testing how much animals value certain things is to put a door between them and the item.
-By gradually increasing the difficulty of opening the door, we can see how much
+By gradually increasing the difficulty of opening the door, we can see how much effort they will put in to reach the item, and therefore how much it is worth to them.
+This is known as a motivation...

 Follow me!